qasimza/senior_design/TaskList.md

 10. Develop support for editing user profile and settings.
 11. Develop the playlist generator feature.
 12. Develop support to enable personalization of the recommendation algorithm.
-13. Develop support for various search and filtering options.
+13. Develop support to modify search.
+14. Develop a feature to export the playlists generated to Spotify.
-14. Develop a feature to manage and edit the playlist after it is generated.
+15. Develop a feature to manage and edit the playlist after it is generated.
-15. Develop test cases to test the different components of the application.
+16. Develop test cases to test the different components of the application.
-16. Refine the algorithm based on the results of these tests.
+17. Refine the algorithm based on the results of these tests.
-17. Fix any glitches, bugs or issues in the Android applicaiton.
+18. Fix any glitches, bugs or issues in the Android applicaiton.
-18. Validate all components by running the same test cases again.
+19. Validate all components by running the same test cases again.
+20. Document all relevant information throughout the course of this project.

 # Desirables
-1. Develop a feature to export the playlists generated to Spotify.
-2. Develop a feature to export the playlist generated to Apple Music.
+1. Develop a feature to export the playlist generated to Apple Music.
-3. Determine if this project can be extended to music in different languages and the implementation of such a feature if possible.
+2. Determine if this project can be extended to music in different languages and the implementation of such a feature if possible.
-4. Extend the registration feature to allow users to sign in using Google/Facebook.
+3. Extend the registration feature to allow users to sign in using Google/Facebook.
-5. Determine if the project can be extended to other forms of entertainment - movies, TV-series, podcasts, etc.
+4. Determine if the project can be extended to other forms of entertainment - movies, TV-series, podcasts, etc.
-6. Develop support for importing data from user's Spotify/Apple Music profiles.
+5. Develop support for importing data from user's Spotify/Apple Music profiles.